koranke/accessing-data-mysql/README.md

-# Demo Spring Project
+# Backend Playground

 [![CI](https://github.com/koranke/backend-playground/actions/workflows/build-and-test-jobs.yml/badge.svg)](https://github.com/koranke/backend-playground/actions/workflows/build-and-test-jobs.yml)

 This project was derived from the Spring Guides project for accessing MySQL data with Spring Boot.
 The original project can be found [here](https://spring.io/guides/gs/accessing-data-mysql/).
-It's been updated to include additional features and to be used as a playground for testing exercises.
+It has been modified to include additional features and to be used as a playground for testing exercises.
 For example, to practice unit tests, integration tests and system tests through a different project.
 See [backend-playground-tests](https://github.com/koranke/backend-playground-tests).
 Finally, this project can also be used for testing CI/CD pipelines.